stasis78/7dtd-mods/FarmLifeMod/README.md

 If `FarmLifeMod_Icons` is installed on a dedicated server then the client will need to install this mod locally in order to get the assets.
 This is a limitation of the current way mods are handled by the game.

+If you want both the base mod and the icons, then you should have 2 folders like this:

+*Steam/steamapps/common/7 Days To Die/Mods/FarmLifeMod*

+and

+*Steam/steamapps/common/7 Days To Die/Mods/FarmLifeMod_Icons*

 ## About

 Here is a [guide](https://github.com/stasis78/7dtd-mods/blob/master/FarmLifeMod/FarmLifeMod.md) to FarmLifeMod.
 It explains at a high level what the mod does and hopefully gives some insight into the *why*.